grigoryer/elasticsearch-ids-lab/README.md

-# elk-lab
+# Elastic Search IDS

-A lab enviroment which creates an ELK Stack ubuntu server which manages multiple endpoints with elastic agents.
+This is a lab enviroment which creates an elasticsearch ubuntu server which manages endpoint security with elastic agents.